0xd34df00d/IAmMad/README.md

 The library also supports performing basic expression simplification and tree rewriting, very basic, though.
 C++ is not Haskell, and doing pattern matching via templates specializations is painful.

+# Requirements

+Any decent compiler with C++14 support would do.

+The library is checked on:
+* clang 3.7
+* gcc 4.9.3